espodavide/LinkedinScraper/README.md

 ## Overview

-Welcome to the AirQuality repository!
+Welcome to the LinkedinScraper repository!
 This project is a personal endeavor aimed at create a word-cloud containing all the keywords related to a specif role and location.
 The technology used are the following:

 * Python
 * Docker